 Often shoes squeak because they are new and not worn in.
 The sole of the shoe in particular may not have the grip to deal with certain floors and that makes the shoes start squeaking.

-Another household item that you can use to stop the noise is some sandpaper.
+Another household item that you can use to stop the noise is sandpaper.
 Whilst sandpaper isn’t always the first thing that you might think of to stop shoe noise it can be useful at preventing irritating sounds.

 A sanding sponge is just the right size to use on your shoe soles.
 Just rub it over the shoe bottoms and let the sandpaper grit roughen the surface.
 This is usually enough to quieten the noise.